 All of our rooms have exterior entrances and individual heat/AC units that vent directly to the outside.

-The original cabins, now called cottage rooms, are still welcoming visitors.
-They’ve been remodeled with vaulted ceilings and pine woodwork.
+The original cabins, now called cottage rooms, have been welcoming visitors to Maine for over 100 years.
+The cottage rooms have been remodeled and updated and now have vaulted ceilings and pine woodwork.
 A previous owner loved woodworking and would mill trees that fell on our property for use in the rooms.
 So some of the wood in the rooms grew right here.

 Our motel rooms are set back from the road in the two story building.
 The second floor walkway looks out into the treetops.
 Most of these rooms have either two full beds or one king bed.

 We make a free breakfast for guests each morning.
 Our dinning room is located near the lobby.

 Eight Acres of Woodlands